Optimization on the Oblique Manifold for Sparse Simplex Constraints via Multiplicative Updates

+Problem \eqref{problem} has been addressed in \cite{qian2011hyperspectral} based on Euclidean geometry.
+We reformulate the problem within a Riemannian framework, incorporating the constraints directly into the optimization process through fast and efficient updates.

-\textbf{Contribution} In this letter, we introduce a novel approach to for solving \eqref{problem} using a Riemannian optimization algorithm~\cite{esposito2024chordal}.
-This new method, called Riemannian Multiplicative Update (RMU), is based on Riemannian gradient descent and maintains the smoothness condition on the manifold.
-The main advantage of RMU is computational efficiency on handling the simplex constraint: RMU solves \eqref{problem} by incorporating the constraint directly into the minimization process. { This is different from existing works ~\cite{qian2011hyperspectral,guo2021sparse,ang2021fast}, we put the details in Section~\ref{sec_exp}. }
+\textbf{Contribution.} In this work, we introduce a novel approach for solving \eqref{problem} using a Riemannian optimization problem~\cite{esposito2025new} called Riemannian Multiplicative Update (RMU).
+RMU is based on an \textit{approximate} Riemannian gradient descent and employs a projection-free approach to maintains the smoothing condition on the manifold (i.e., the differentiability of the retraction and the continuous trajectory along the manifold's geometry).
+The advantage of RMU is computational efficiency in handling the simplex constraint: RMU solves \eqref{problem} by incorporating the constraint directly into the minimization process.
+By reinterpreting the constrained problem in $\H$ as a manifold-based optimization, applying an efficient Riemannian solver, and providing robust experimental validation against Euclidean and alternative Riemannian methods, we demonstrate the significant practical benefits of this specific combination.
+Moreover, the proposed approach differs from related existing works as follows: \begin{itemize} \item in \cite{qian2011hyperspectral} we have a similar problem without the sum-to-1 constraint, as the objective function to be minimized is the same. \item in \cite{ang2021fast} we consider a problem with a similar constraint but with an additional hyperplane constraint and a different objective function.
+Specifically, the considered constraint is the k-capped simplex ($\Delta_k$), which can be interpreted as a hypercube intersected by a hyperplane. \item \cite{guo2021sparse} we have the same problem but it is solved with a different optimization approach based on the Riemannian conjugate gradient (RCG) algorithm. \end{itemize} We compare RMU with RCG and a variant of \cite{qian2011hyperspectral}, see Section~\ref{sec_exp} for detailed experimental comparisons.